kamangir/blue-sandbox/blue_sandbox/microsoft_building_damage_assessment/README.md

 🔥

-... a Azure Blob Storage account to host the imagery...

-🔥

 ### Step 1.2
 `project_setup.py` should create a link to a [satellite-imagery-labeling-tool](https://github.com/microsoft/satellite-imagery-labeling-tool/) instance with the post-disaster imagery visible.
 There is detailed documentation on how to setup and use the annotation tool [here](https://github.com/microsoft/satellite-imagery-labeling-tool/tree/main/docs).
 The next step is to create annotations using this tool, download those annotations, and save in the location pointed to be `labels.fn` in the config file.